 # Time plan

 From 6.
-May 2021 we have been running MitID in a closed pilot phase, while mass migration will start in October 2021.
-After this, there will be a transition period where you can use both NemID and MitID, although NemID will be phased out by the end of June 2022.
+May to October 2021, MitID was tested in a formal pilot phase led by Digitaliseringsstyrelsen (opens new window).
+Mass migration of end-users started in October 2021.
+We are currently in a transition period where you can use both NemID and MitID, although NemID will be phased out by the end of June 2022.

 # Contact Signicat for more information